icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

-Above command options do the followings.
+Above command options do the following:

 1. Map container ports 7100 and 9000 to the host ports.